Nate-Willimack/About-Me/README.md

 # Nathan Willimack's GitHub Profile

 👋 Hi there!
 I'm **Nathan Willimack**, a passionate and driven software engineering student at **Iowa State University**, expecting to graduate in 2026.
 Welcome to my GitHub profile, where I showcase my journey in programming, UI/UX design, and project development!
+Please check out my pinned projects repository, as it does a way better job of showcasing my skills!

 ## 🌟 About Me